Back to all blogs

 Answer sentiment and confidence cues

-This structured data becomes the foundation for decision-making.
+This structured data becomes the foundation for turning raw interview transcripts into meaningful hiring insights.

 Step 1: Convert Transcripts into Scorecards